JaniceShih/the-covid-19-tracker/README.md

 In The COVID Tracking Project, users will be able to:

+- Render toaly cases and deathes of USA.

+- Select dropdown menu to see each state daily comfirmly cases line chart

-- See colorly USA States Map base on Covid-19 Fully Vaccinated and legend bar.
+- User can see colorly USA States Map base on Covid-19 Total Doses Administered rate (per 100,000 of the Total Population) and legend bar.

 - User can see highlight states on the map when click on each color of Legend bar.